Yorkshire and North East - Maintenance schemes

 Clearly signed diversions will be in place during any full closures and have been agreed with the police and local authorities.

-And, from Western Interchange to Daltry Street we’re installing new concrete central reservation safety barrier along a five-mile stretch and replacing aging steel barriers and installing new street lighting in the verge.
+We’re installing new concrete central reservation safety barrier along a five-mile stretch and replacing aging steel barriers and installing new street lighting in the verge between Western Interchange and Daltry Street.

-The safety barriers are life expired in both locations and the lighting improvements will provide drivers with more consistent lighting levels which are more energy efficient.
+The safety barrier is life expired and the lighting improvements will provide drivers with more consistent lighting levels which are more energy efficient.

 All these improvements including the improvements to signage and road surface will provide a safer, smoother journey for customers.

-We’ll start on the barrier schemes on Tuesday 1 September 2020 and we’re hoping to complete the work by April 2021.
+Work started on Tuesday 1 September 2020 and we’re hoping to complete the work by the end of April 2021.
 We’ll be working overnight between 8pm to 6am between Monday to Friday.

-• During full closures access to and from associated junctions will be restricted affecting Priory Way, Brighton Street and Daltry Street.
+- During full closures access to and from associated junctions will be restricted affecting Western Interchange, Priory Way, Brighton Street and Daltry Street.

 Fully signed diversions will be in place, approved by local authority and police and only one side of the carriageway will be closed at any one time on both schemes.